 Doctor of Occupational Therapy

-Occupational therapy involves the assessment and treatment of individuals whose ability to perform tasks of living is threatened or impaired by developmental disability, physical disability, psychosocial dysfunction, sensory impairment, or the aging process.
-The occupational therapy process involves the prevention or correction of physical, developmental, or eOTDional problems that affect functional performance of the individual.
+Occupational therapy is a vibrant health profession that involves the assessment and treatment of individuals whose ability to perform their daily occupations is threatened or impaired by developmental disability, physical disability, psychosocial dysfunction, sensory impairment, or the aging process.
+The occupational therapy process involves the prevention or correction of physical, developmental, or emotional problems that affect occupational performance of the individual.
 The goal of occupational therapy is to assist the patient in the performance of activities that provide meaning to her or his life.

 Occupational therapists serve patients of all ages in a variety of settings including rehabilitation facilities, long-term care facilities, public schools, psychiatric hospitals, day care facilities, sheltered workshops, homes, community agencies, and industrial sites.

 Graduates of the entry-level Doctorate of Occupational Therapy (OTD) program are eligible to take the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT) and to apply for licensure that is required for practice in most states.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT examination or attain state licensure.
-Please be aware that disciplinary actions in your past, either felonies or misdemeanors, should be addressed with the Texas Board of Occupational Therapy Examiners beforehand.
-Waiting to report it on your application for licensure will cause a delay in issuing a license.
+Please be aware that past disciplinary actions, either felonies or misdemeanors, should be addressed with the Texas Board of Occupational Therapy Examiners beforehand.
+Waiting to report past disciplinary actions on the application for licensure will cause a delay in issuing a license.
 It is recommended that applicants use this review before applying to or attending an OT program.

-The OTD program consists of 114 semester credit hours of graduate-level coursework, including 6 months of full-time clinical fieldwork.
-A baccalaureate degree, completed by the end of the fall semester prior to summer admission, is required for admission to the program.
+The OTD program consists of 114 semester credit hours of graduate-level coursework, including 6 months of full-time clinical fieldwork and completion of a doctoral capstone.
+A baccalaureate degree is required for admission.
+All program prerequisites must be completed by the end of the fall semester prior to summer admission.
 Applicants are encouraged to seek advisement from their college counselors or the Health Professions Office of Admissions and Special Programs at (866) 802-6288 (toll-free) or (210) 567-6220.

-Applications for the OTD program are accepted between mid-August and mid-October for the entering Summer 2018 class.
+Applications for the OTD program are accepted between mid-August and mid-October for the incoming class.
 The OTCAS Application, supplemental application, official transcripts, and all supporting documents must be submitted by the application deadline in mid-October (See School of Health Professions web site for each year's specific dates).
 The first semester of OTD coursework typically begins the last week of May.

 In addition to non-academic factors that are considered, admission requirements for the OTD program include: